hashicorp-publicsector/blog-dynamic-saas-cluster-aws-vault/README.md

 6. In the Cloud9 IDE, clone the repo and resume provisioning with Terraform:
     - Click `Window` -> `New Terminal` and enter the following commands:
-    - `cd [repo-name]/ [press enter]`
+    - `cd dynamic-saas-cluster-aws-vault/deployment/infra [press enter]`

-    -  Open the `terraform.example.auto.tfvars` file and update the **cloud9_vpc_id** field with the output of the cloud9 vpc id from the previous local terraform run, replacing the VPC id with the one provided in the outputs.
-Save the file, and then run the following:
+1. Authenticate/Configure Terraform Cloud:
+    - Run `terraform login`
+    - Enter `yes` and on the second prompt, etner the Terraform Cloud API token from above when prompted
+    - Edit `deployment/infra/versions.tf` with your TFC Org Name and save
+    - Edit `deployment/infra/remote_state.tf` with your TFC Org Name and save.
+This will reference the state of the previous run to get variables needed for this run.
+We can utilize the state of other workspaces as data input for the current workspace!

+1. Run the following:

     ```hcl
     terraform init [press enter]